 The Outcome

-Parthalán Place is no longer a space people pass through, it's a place to go to, a place people recognise, use and feel part of.
+Parthalán Place is no longer a space people pass through – it’s a destination people recognise and feel part of.

 Most importantly, it has given Tallaght something simple but powerful: